5 Tips to Make the Most of Your Immigration Consultation

 Every year, hundreds of persons who need legal assistance schedule an immigration consultation (in-person, telephonic or Zoom) with one of our attorneys.

-Our online appointment system allows you to schedule an appointment with our immigration attorneys, choose a date and time for your consultation and decide whether you want to come to our office or to have your consultation by telephone or Skype.
+Our online appointment system allows you to schedule an appointment with our immigration attorneys, choose a date and time for your consultation and decide whether you want to come to our office or to have your consultation by telephone or Zoom.

-However, because of the COVID-19 pandemic, currently we are working from home, and are not scheduling any in-person consultations.
+However, because of the COVID-19 pandemic, currently we are working from home, and are not scheduling any in-person immigration consultations.

 Below are 5 tips to help you get the most out of your immigration consultation:

 “Mr. Shusterman and his law firm have represented both me personally and the nonprofit organization that I am associated with.
 The cases have ranged from the simple to the complex and contentious.
 Each case has been successfully completed.
 It is very simple – if you want the best result possible, then select the Law Offices of Carl Shusterman.”

 We have designed our intake form to allow us to learn the most relevant information about folks like you who need immigration assistance.